MatheusSC017/PostSuggestion/README.md

 ## Using the project

-The project can be run from the command line or with a user interface using the commands below.
+The project can be run with a user interface using the commands below.

-### Command line

-> python cli.py

-### User interface

 > python interface.py